-I want to jump in and address a topic that seems to be causing some confusion: if you use the supplement CBD, you are not consuming “pot.”
+I want to address a topic that seems to be causing some confusion: If you use the supplement CBD, you are not consuming “pot.”

-I’ve written before about the potential benefits of CBD for sleep and health.
-I don’t want to see anyone miss out on those potential benefits because of a lack of understanding about what CBD is, or isn’t.
+I’ve written before about the potential benefits of CBD for sleep and health .
+I don’t want to see anyone miss out on those benefits because of a lack of understanding about what CBD is, or isn’t.
 So, let’s take a closer look at CBD, or cannabidiol, and how it is different from the compound cannabis plant that delivers a “high” — THC, or tetrahydrocannabinol.

 What is cannabis, exactly?